analysis-tools-dev/static-analysis/README.md

 * [Code Analysis Rule Collection](https://carc.codeplex.com/) [OSS] - Contains a set of diagnostics, code fixes and refactorings built on the Microsoft .NET Compiler Platform "Roslyn".
 * [code-cracker](https://github.com/code-cracker/code-cracker) [OSS] - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.
 * [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) [OSS] - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
+* [Designite](http://www.designite-tools.com) [PROPRIETARY] - Designite is a software design quality assessment tool.
+It supports detection of implementation and design smells, computation of various code quality metrics, and trend analysis.
 * [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/)[OSS] - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET) and looks for common problems with the code, problems that compiler do not typically check or have not historically checked.
 * [.NET Analyzers](https://github.com/DotNetAnalyzers) [OSS] - An organization for the development of analyzers (diagnostics, code fixes, and refactorings) using the .NET Compiler Platform.
 * [SonarLint for Visual Studio](https://github.com/SonarSource/sonarlint-vs) [OSS] - SonarLint is a Visual Studio 2015 extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.